 The Vanderbilt UCC Internship in Health Service Psychology is fully accredited by the American Psychological Association.
-The anticipated date for the program's next site visit is 2024.
+The anticipated date for the program's next site visit for re-accreditation is 2024.
 Questions related to accreditation of the internship program should be directed to the Commission on Accreditation using the contact information below.